edinburgh-napier/set09121/lectures/lecture12.md

 - Areas of the map are marked for tactical significance.
     - For example cover positions, sniper positions, etc.
-- The AI determines which waypoint to head for based on an algorithm.
+- The AI determines which waypoint to go to, based on an algorithm.
 - This allows strategic looking behaviour from the game characters.
 - This technique is used extensively in FPS and similar games.
 - Tactical path finding.